-Ice skating and rollerblading both are the techniques or recreations of gliding across a surface on skates or skating boots.
-These sports of skating have been popular for over centuries.
-When it comes to the histories of both of them, the origin of ice skating dates thousands of years back while rollerblading which is a commonly used name of in-line skating evolved from the original ice skating about hundred years ago.
+Ice skating and rollerblading both are techniques or recreations of gliding across a surface on skates or skating boots.
+These sports of skating have been popular for centuries.
+When it comes to the histories of both of them, the origin of ice skating dates thousands of years back while rollerblading which is a commonly used name for in-line skating evolved from the original ice skating about a hundred years ago.

 As rollerblading so closely mimics the original ice skating, it can be a bit confusing to identify the difference between these two, right?
 However, whether you want to take one of these sports or looking to buy skaters or equipment, you need to know how these two sports differ from each other.

-That’s why I am here with an article to help you with it.
 In this article, I am going to help you know all about ice skating and rollerblading individually.
-Then I’ll elaborate on the differences between these two, making it a match between ice skating VS rollerblading.
+Then I’ll elaborate on the differences between these two.
 In the end, I’ll answer a few of the most asked questions.

 I hope you find this article helpful!

-Ice skating, as the name suggests is categorized as a form of recreation or sports that involves gliding around an icy surface, wearing a pair of specially made ice skates.
+Ice skating, as the name suggests is categorized as a form of recreation or sport that involves gliding around an icy surface, and wearing a pair of specially made ice skates.
 Ice skating was first introduced as a sport around 1876.
-Since then, it’s getting popular day by day.
-Ice skating is generally performed on frozen lakes, rivers or other frozen waterways.
+Since then, it’s getting more popular day by day.
+Ice skating is generally performed on frozen lakes, rivers, or other frozen waterways.
 Nowadays, indoor or outdoor icy tracks are also artificially made for ice skating.

 Rollerblading VS Ice Skating – The Key Differences

 Then, ice skating kept giving birth to different skating sports among which rollerblading is one.
-Around 1980, when a company named rollerblading, Inc. started making unique skating shoes with small wheels attached to its base, people started getting attracted to inline skating.
-Just after that, the company gained so much popularity that since then rollerblading has become another name of inline skating.
+Around 1980, when a company named rollerblading, Inc. started making unique skating shoes with small wheels attached to their base, people started getting attracted to inline skating.
+Just after that, the company gained so much popularity that since then rollerblading has become another name for inline skating.

 Another major difference between these two sports is the type of skates.
 Ice skates basically have thin metals or blades attached to the base of the shoes.
 These blades help to keep the grip well and control balance by cutting the ice surface a bit by bit.
 But the rollerblading shoes come with small wheels arranged in a line or 2 which is less dangerous and easier to move with.

-The ice skating includes a unique dress code with a stretching fabric to let you move freely where rollerblading doesn’t have such a dress code.
+Ice skating includes a unique dress code with a stretching fabric to let you move freely whereas rollerblading doesn’t have such a dress code.
 But you must wear a helmet while rollerblading.

 Rollerblades push against the hard surface to create a backward force to move forward but ice skates create the backward force by using the edge of the blade of their skates.

-Rollerblading skates have wheels which roll and help the skaters’ coast where ice skaters coast by sliding across the ice which is similar to slipping.
+Rollerblading skates have wheels that roll and help the skaters coast whereas ice skaters coast by sliding across the ice which is similar to slipping.

-When it comes to ice skating VS rollerblading, the main difference is the speed!
+The main difference is speed!
 As the surface of ice skating is smooth and mostly free of obstacles, it’s a lot easier to create pace and play at a high speed in ice skating which makes it more exciting than rollerblading.

 Can I perform ice skating with rollerblading skates?